 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash equivalents and marketable securities.
-The Company invests its excess cash in debt instruments of financial institutions and of corporations with strong credit ratings, in U.S. government obligations, and in money market funds in financial institutions.
-The Company has established guidelines relative to investment ratings, diversification and maturities that maintain safety and liquidity.
-These guidelines are periodically reviewed and modified to take advantage of trends in yields and interest rates.
+The Company invests its excess cash in debt instruments of financial institutions and of corporations with strong credit ratings, in U.S. government obligations, and in money market funds at financial institutions.